F1N1X/F1N1X/README.md

 **PROCESS IMPROVEMENT**

-Turn problems into structured, practical and sustainable solutions.
+Turn problems into structured and practical solutions.

 </td>